Corporate Website Design: 10 Inspiring Examples & Best Practices (2026)

 Key takeaway: Corporate sites for conglomerates should lead with the corporate narrative (mission, values, impact), with clear paths to subsidiary and product content.

 Stripe proves that developer-focused companies can have beautiful corporate sites.
 Animated code snippets, gradient backgrounds, and product demos are embedded directly into the page.
-The site is as much a product experience as it is a marketing asset.
+The site functions as both a marketing asset and a product experience.

 Key takeaway: Embed interactive product demonstrations into your corporate site to let visitors experience your offering without signing up.